kufena/AWSBlogCSharp/AWSBlogCSharp/Readme.md

           hash must be the hash of the version you are updating.
 Date is ignored.
         - return a URL to the new resource for that id.

+The template builds; a cognito user pool and client, a cognito identity pool, a role associated with authenticated users in the identity pool, an api gateway that uses AWS_IAM as an authorizer, and four lambda functions that implement the four implement methods.

 Deploy using this command:

     dotnet lambda deploy-serverless GateHouseWerehamBlog --s3-bucket thegatehousewereham.home -tp "EmailSourceArn=EmailSourceArn;EmailReplyToAddress=EmailReplyToAddress"